Low Season, High Return

 The Guanacaste region in the northwest of Costa Rica makes for an appealing choice for a spot of relaxation on the beach at the end of a trip.
 It is the most arid part of the country and experiences little rainfall.

 If you decide to travel in the green season there are plenty of benefits.
-Don’t be dissuaded by a little rain; for me it was the perfect time to revel in Costa Rica’s natural splendour.
+Don’t be dissuaded by a little rain; for me it was the perfect time to revel in Costa Rica’s natural splendor.

 Why visit in the green season?